zhongfu/tp/docs/UserGuide.md

 **Q**: How do I save the data?

-**A**: PeopleSoft automatically saves the data to the folder you placed it in automatically after any command that changes the data.
+**A**: PeopleSoft automatically saves the data to the folder you placed it in automatically after any command.
 There is no need to save manually.

 **Q**: What happens if I want to edit the data externally?

-**A**: PeopleSoft data is saved as a JSON file under `/data/peoplesoft.json`.
+**A**: PeopleSoft data is saved as a JSON file under `/data/peoplesoft.json`.<br>

 ❗️Caution: Do not edit the data directly unless you are sure that its format will remain valid.
 If your changes to the data file makes its format invalid, PeopleSoft will discard all data and start with an empty data file at the next run.